-Owner – Chief Technology Officer and Cell Phone Expert
+Owner – Chief Technology Officer, Attorney, and Cell Phone Expert

-I founded Carney Forensics over thirteen years ago.
+I founded Carney Forensics over fourteen years ago.
 Today I am Chief Technology Officer and lead digital forensic examiner.
 I am also an expert witness and testify regularly in federal and state courts nationwide.

 I am proud to provide pro bono digital forensic services to the Great North Innocence Project.
 I assist their staff and volunteer attorneys with exonerations of wrongful convictions in Minnesota, North and South Dakota.

-Century College asked me to serve as faculty adviser in their Century College Cybersecurity, Virtualization and Forensics program in White Bear Lake, MN.
+Century College in White Bear Lake, MN asked me to serve as a faculty adviser in their Century College Cybersecurity, Virtualization and Forensics program.
 I sit on the advisory board, guest teach, and supervise digital forensic student interns.